JackZhouSz/Awesome-Relighting/README.md

 Collection of relighting works.
 Questions and discussions are most welcome!
 Upcoming works will be updated on a regular basis.

-hope you can help with the following:
+Hope you can help with the following:
 - Help with adding any missing papers and their links.
 - Assist in adding code links for the papers and the number of stars on GitHub.
 - Help with including information on publicly available datasets.